Atomic Habits by James Clear

 Making a List of Your Current Daily Habits

-By listing out your daily routines, you can become more aware of the behaviors that have become automatic.
+By listing out your daily routines, you can become more aware of the behaviours that have become automatic.
 This gives you a clear picture of where you might be going right, or where there might be room for improvement.
 It’s essential to approach this with a non-judgmental attitude.
 The goal is to observe, not criticize.
 It’s also to become aware of things that have been so normalised they now are outside of our awareness.
 For example, by having cookies next to the breakfast cereal, you may notice how often you grab a quick naughty snack while making your breakfast- maybe you’ve never even noticed how this simple behaviour has become a habit outside awareness!

 Layer #1: Outcomes – These are the goals we typically set for ourselves.
 For example, losing weight or winning a championship.